Analyse & kritik

-analyse & kritik (ak) (full German title: "analyse & kritik - Zeitung für linke Debatten", in English, analysis & critics - Newspaper for left debates) is a monthly newspaper in Germany.
+analyse & kritik (ak) (full German title: "analyse & kritik – Zeitung für linke Debatten", in English, analysis & critics – Newspaper for left debates) is a monthly newspaper in Germany.
 Published in Hamburg it is one of the best known left magazines in Germany.
 It is published by the Verein für politische Bildung, Analyse und Kritik e.V., with a circulation of 5400 as of December 2019.
+The newspaper was founded in 1971 by the initially Maoist orientated Communist League (German: Kommunistischer Bund, KB) in West Germany.